 - SW 9.1 In individual medley events, the swimmer covers the four swimming strokes in the following order: Butterfly, Backstroke, Breaststroke and Freestyle.
-Each of the strokes must cover one guarter (1/4) of the distance. - SW 9.2 In Freestyle the swimmer must be on the breast except when executing a turn.
+Each of the strokes must cover one quarter (1/4) of the distance.
+Leaving the wall on the back during the freestyle portion is permissible but no kicking action is permitted until the swimmer has returned past the vertical to the breast at which point kicking, including a butterfly kick(s) may commence. - SW 9.2 In Freestyle the swimmer must be on the breast except when executing a turn.
 The swimmer must return to the breast before any kick or stroke. - SW 9.3 In Medley relay events, swimmers will cover the four swimming strokes in the following order: Backstroke, Breaststroke, Butterfly and Freestyle.
-Each of the strokes must cover one guarter (1/4) of the distance. - SW 9.4 Each section must be finished in accordance with the rule which applies to the stroke concerned.
+Each of the strokes must cover one quarter (1/4) of the distance. - SW 9.4 Each section must be finished in accordance with the rule which applies to the stroke concerned.